Joshhhuaaa/EnhancedSWAT4/README.md

 ### Optiwand Resolution
-TEMP:The Optiwand resolution was capped at 256x256, allowing the option to raise it up to 4096x4096.
+Removes the stock 256x256 resolution limit for the Optiwand, allowing its texture resolution to be increased up to 4096x4096.

 <div align="center">
   <table>